TESOL Licensure Program

 |Resources in Applied Linguistics||For More Information|

 The TESOL Teacher education program reflects the mission of The Teachers College and personnel preparation unit of Emporia State University.
-The unit developed a new conceptual framework titled “The Professional” with program goals, outcomes, and assessment procedures that build on our earlier program goals, outcomes and assessment procedures.
+The unit developed a new conceptual framework titled “The Professional” with program goals, outcomes, and assessment procedures that build on earlier program goals, outcomes and assessment procedures.
 This new conceptual framework captures the continuing philosophy that for educators to help all students learn, they must have a command of content, critical ideas and skills, and the capacity to reflect on, evaluate, and learn from their practice so that it continually improves.
 The unit embraces the idea that while successful professionals can be highly effective in different ways, common proficiencies draw on shared understanding of how to foster student learning.

 The ESOL teacher licensure program is accredited by KSDE and the teacher education unit of ESU is accredited by NCATE.
 The University is accredited by the North Central Association of Schools and Colleges.